Bonelab/bonelab-website/_members/chloe-stiles.md

 Chloe was a visiting graduate student with the University of Waterloo and was co-supervised by former postdoctoral fellow, Dr. Nikolas Knowles.
 Her research was focused on estimating bone stiffness in the proximal humerus in patients who have undergone stemless shoulder arthroplasty for end-stage osteoarthritis.
-After her Masters, she has started a PhD at the University of Alberta.
+After completing her master’s degree, she started a PhD at the University of Alberta.

 Outside of academics, Chloe loves to travel and has lived in 4 countries.
 She is a lifelong ballet dancer, baked goods connoisseur, and board game enthusiast.